 Pray for wisdom!
 Pray for wisdom!
 Pray for wisdom in making your selection.
 God will show you a way!

 “Trust in the Lord with all thine heart; and lean not unto thine own understanding.
 In all thy ways acknowledge him, and he shall direct thy paths.”Proverbs 3:5,6

 Keep in mind that you are making an investment in your children’s future when you choose to educate them at home.
 Consider the importance of this endeavor when you are preparing your budget.
 It will mean sacrificing both money and time to accomplish this goal.

 You Don’t Have to Buy Everything All at Once

 Consider making your purchases over several months.
 Learn to use one or two new things at a time.
-Practically speaking, it is difficult to start using ten new curriculum products all at once.
-It takes time to learn a new method.
+Practically speaking, it is difficult to use ten new curriculum products all at once.
+It takes time to learn a new program.
 Getting your children into the habit of using something new is part of the challenge, too.

 - Is this an impulse purchase?